-\$83.0MM
+\$70.7MM

 The Development Drilling category of expenditures encompasses all new well and replacement well drilling activity, as well as maintenance and replacement of drilling equipment within the Unit.
-Funds for development drilling are based on the assumption that 39 wells will be developed and/or replaced during the Plan year using approximately 1.5 drilling rigs.
+Funds for development drilling are based on the assumption that 45 wells will be developed and/or replaced during the Plan year using a drilling pace equivalent to approximately 1.5 drilling rigs.